BlogA UK first for medical cannabis patients: Releaf and Glass Pharms join forces to solve supply issues sustainably

 Until now, when patients in the UK receive prescriptions for medical cannabis, their treatments are imported.
 However, due to a complex supply chain that relies on the international importation of a controlled substance, patients across the industry have been facing issues with delays, medicine consistency, and product availability.

 But, we’re thrilled to announce that we have recently partnered with Glass Pharms®, a UK-based, Home Office approved, and MHRA regulated, legal medical cannabis cultivator, in a first of its kind partnership.
-As a result of Releaf’s commitment to excellence spanning price, patient value, logistics and clinical excellence, Releaf patients now have access to medicines that were grown here in the UK, with a range of cultivars that are not available anywhere else.
+As a result of Releaf’s commitment to excellence spanning price, patient value, logistics and clinical excellence, Releaf patients are the first to access cannabis-based medicines that were grown here in the UK.

 As well as ensuring the supply chain is continually sustainable, Glass Pharms invested more than £26 million into implementing sustainable, eco-friendly practices, such as utilising rainwater, and methane from food waste, to develop a net carbon negative cultivation process.